- 100th Anniversary

-An opportunity to apply for an academic scholarship from GSUSA.
+This is an opportunity for girls to apply for an academic scholarship from GSUSA.

 A National Young Woman of Distinction is the designation, and a special honor, conferred by Girl Scouts of the USA (GSUSA) on ten Girl Scout Gold Award recipients whose final projects demonstrated extraordinary leadership, had a measurable and sustainable impact, and addressed a local challenge that related to a national and/or global issue.

-Any Girl Scout who completed her Girl Scout Gold Award between January 1, 2011 and August 1, 2012 is eligible to apply.
-Applications must be received by GSGLA no later than August 20, 2012.
+Any Girl Scout who completed her Girl Scout Gold Award between May 1, 2012 and March 1, 2014 is eligible to apply.
+Applications are now available, click here.
+Application deadline is March 7, 2014.